Finding legitimate coin buyers in East Brunswick NJ takes a little research. Most pawn shops buy coins at melt value and stop there.

 Three factors drive how much a coin is worth:

-Grade — The condition of the coin matters enormously for numismatic value.
-The difference between a Good-4 and a Mint State-63 on a Walking Liberty half dollar can be $5 versus $150 on the same coin.
+Grade: The condition of the coin matters enormously for numismatic value.
+The difference between a Good-4 and a Mint State-63 on a Walking Liberty half dollar can be 5 dollars versus 150 dollars on the same coin.
 We grade honestly and explain where our assessment comes from.

 Process at the East Brunswick store